eduadiez/PowersOfTau-SGX/README.md

     ```

-    You need to verify that you get this `mr_enclave` and `mr_signer`, if you get other results you have NOT used the application signed by 0KIMS since these values identify the enclave and who signs it
+    Please verify that the values `mr_enclave` and `mr_signer` are the same as listed below.
+If you get other values you have NOT used the application signed by 0KIMS since these values identify the enclave and who signs it.

     ```
       mr_enclave	57b34fb45f7cb03395dc7ee8eb493ca606d29d4eb477d9f76479689c8cfebbea
       mr_signer	  30e7aa01bd6541dc00ba646907ad02d49d6be44dcbd99655bc1c0cf2083d193a
     ```

-    On the other hand the first part of the `report_data` must be equal to the hash of the public key used to generate the parameters and the second part its sha256 hash of the challange used to generate it
+    On the other hand, the first part of the `report_data` must be equal to the hash of the public key used to generate the parameters.
+The second part must be the sha256 hash of the challange used to generate it

     ```
     report_data	        bdfd7596461eb88e2de81b9071dc9f235f7dc4c5092930986eb5f3a3cdac5f4c04757d1b75b1149634146b05abb38fae798110243691e1ca78407bd9a30747e2